jsfix-ci/celesjs-keygen/API.md

 <a name="module_Keystore..Keystore..keyProvider"></a>

 #### Keystore~keyProvider(param) ⇒ <code>Array.&lt;(pubkey\|wif)&gt;</code>
-Integration for 'eosjs' ..
+Integration for 'celesjs' ..

     Call keyProvider with no parameters or with a specific keyPathMatcher pattern to get an array of public keys in this key store.
-A library like eosjs may be provided these available public keys to eosd get_required_keys for filtering and to determine which private keys are needed to sign a given transaction.
+A library like celesjs may be provided these available public keys to celesd get_required_keys for filtering and to determine which private keys are needed to sign a given transaction.